-Before you share your story, it's important to learn about different policies.

-You need to know how they might affect you or people you care about.

-Sometimes, it can be hard to find information about a policy.

-Or, the information you find may be wrong.

-We will talk about where you can go to learn more about policies.

-We'll also show how to make sure what you're learning is correct and fair.
+Before you share your story, it's important to learn about different policies because you need to know how they might affect you or people you care about.
+Sometimes, it can be hard to find information about a policy, or the information you find may be wrong.
+We will talk about where you can go to learn more about policies, and show you how to make sure what you're learning is correct and fair.